maccallumlab/calmodulin_pre_paper/README.md

 **setup.py**

-Script to run MELD simulation for calmodulin (Trial3).
+-Script to run MELD simulation for calmodulin (Trial3).
 All necesary restraint files are included.

-See github.com/maccallumlab/meld for more information on running MELD.
+-See github.com/maccallumlab/meld for more information on running MELD.

 **job.sh**